feliciajayasaputra/csci331-hyperscript/README.md

-# CSCI 331 Project - Hyperscript
-## Group Members: Felicia Jayasaputra and Mico Monks (Group 16)
+## Group Members: Felicia Jayasaputra and Mico Monks

 ## Introduction

-Our group discusses about Hyperscript Programming Language.....
+This is a documentation about Hyperscript Programming Language

 ## Features of Hyperscript: